Alephgsm/SharpEDLClient/README.md

 ```

 # Bypass authorization?
-exploit for bypass auth exist we included in this project
+exploit for bypass auth we included in this project

 Models affected include, but are not limited to:
 ```